BBK-PiJ-2014-66/cw3/README.md

 methods from abstract class [FunctionalListTest.java](src/FunctionalListTest.java).

 5. **Write an implementation of interface [FunctionalList](src/FunctionalList.java) that extends [LinkedList](src/LinkedList.java) called FunctionalLinkedList.**
+*Done, but I am not happy as I had to simply cut/paste FunctionalArrayList and change a couple of lines!
+Do not know how to avoid code duplication.*
+[FunctionalLinkedList.java](src/FunctionalLinkedList.java) tested by [FunctionalLinkedListTest.java](src/FunctionalLinkedListTest.java) with the meat of the test in the same abstract class as before ([FunctionalListTest.java](src/FunctionalListTest.java)).

 6. **Write an implementation of interface [SampleableList](src/SampleableList.java).**